Meghan Markle Reportedly Irked Palace Advisors With Her Latest Instagram Post

 Splash News

 On Wednesday, a photo of Meghan Markle was posted to the Sussex Royal Instagram page.
-In the seemingly-innocuous pic, a focused Markle interacted with people from Mayhew, an animal charity organization she's supported since last year.
+In the seemingly innocuous pic, a focused Meghan interacted with people from Mayhew, an animal charity organization she's supported since last year.
 However!
-On the very same day, a photo of Kate Middleton was posted to the Kensington Royal Instagram page, and now, so say the papers, palace members are none-too-pleased with what some feel is duchess-on-duchess competition.
+On the very same day, a photo of Kate Middleton was posted to the Kensington Royal Instagram page, and now, so say the papers, palace members are none too pleased with what some feel is duchess-on-duchess competition.

 -